civican/legisinfo/43-1/bills/C-15/bill_text.md

 # Bill C-15: An Act respecting Canada emergency student benefits (coronavirus disease 2019)

-**Sponsor**: MINISTER OF EMPLOYMENT, WORKFORCE DEVELOPMENT AND DISABILITY INCLUSION

 Her Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act respecting Canada emergency student benefits (coronavirus disease 2019)*".

 ## Summary